 The War That Saved My Life (Trilogy) by Kimberly Brubaker Bradley

 Ten-year-old Ada is not allowed to leave her cramped apartment because her abusive mother is ashamed of her club foot.
 When children in London are evacuated to the countryside to escape the bombing, Ada’s younger brother leaves and she secretly joins him.
 In this new home with Susan Smith, Ada gets to experience life for the first time.
-The bond between Ada, her brother, and Susan Smith deepens, but what will happen when the war ends? [chapter book, ages 9 and up]
+The bond between Ada, her brother, and Susan Smith deepens, but what will happen when the war ends? [middle grade, ages 9 and up]

 In Your Shoes by Donna Gephart